 - 2 For every ten animal species in the world, about eight of them are insects!
-And scientists continue to discover more. - 3 [If students participated in the Core Knowledge Language Arts program in Grade 1, remind them they learned the names of several different habitats when they studied the Animals and Habitats domain.
-Ask them to name some of the habitats they remember learning about.]
+And scientists continue to discover more.
+[Create a pie chart showing 80% Insects and 20% Other Animals.] - 3 [Students who participated in the Core Knowledge Language Arts program in Grade 1, have learned about habitats in the Animals and Habitats domain.
+Ask them to name some habitats.
+Or, prompt students by asking, "What is the natural home for a lion?" (grasslands) Tell students that natural homes are called habitats.
+Ask, "Is a zoo a habitat for a lion?" (no)